-Occasionally when my other half woke up to feed the baby and I woke up to pump because Lily couldn’t latch directly, we’d have a quick hug and exchanged some words of encouragement.
+Occasionally when my other half woke up to feed the baby, and I woke up to pump because Lily couldn’t latch directly, we’d have a quick hug and exchange some words of encouragement.
 We became colleagues.
 I was working the day shift, and dad was on nighttime duties to our 3.05kg slave-driver boss baby Lily.

 Finding a superwoman to help (aka a helper)

 Thus started the pursuit of Aisel.
 Never had my husband stepped up so quickly to get a task done.
 Nor has he pursued a woman this hard, myself included.
 He jumped right to it, reading MOM’s guidelines to bring a helper in, what insurance we needed to get etc. He even made a trip to the embassy to see if there was anything we were missing.
 It turned out we could only hire a helper who still had a valid work permit.
 Imagine our surprise when we found out that Aisel’s permit was still valid.
 All we had to do was transfer her name to us.
 Someone was looking out for us!

 It was a Tuesday 2.35pm when Aisel walked through our doors.
 At 1.48 metres, Aisel was our newest tiny bundle of joy, and I’m not ashamed to admit, she not only changed our lives but brought more joy than our baby did.